SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 Also known as mixed voice

 ```
-talks about TA muscle activation and mechanisms
+talks about TA muscle activation and mechanisms, needs the workshop or a video linked
 ```